Empty executive chair at polished boardroom table — why the board room is the last place for disruption strategy decisions

 The objection that inevitably surfaces when proposing edge authority for disruption is governance risk.
 If the board does not approve individual disruption initiatives, how does the organization prevent reckless experimentation, budget overruns, or strategic incoherence?
 The answer is that governance shifts from pre-approval of individual decisions to design of the decision framework itself.
 The board becomes the architect of the system rather than the operator of it.

+Research from Accenture's U.S. Innovation Survey shows that 82% of organizations run innovation projects the same way as routine operational work, failing to distinguish between incremental and transformational change.
 This requires three structural changes that most boards resist because they redistribute power away from the boardroom.
 First, disruption budgets must be ring-fenced at the annual level with clear loss tolerance defined in advance.
 The board approves the total disruption allocation and the acceptable failure rate.
 It does not approve individual experiments.
 Second, disruption leads must present outcomes — not proposals — to the board.
 The board evaluates whether the disruption function is generating learning and market intelligence at an acceptable cost, not whether each individual bet was justified before it was placed.

 Third, escalation criteria must be defined objectively rather than left to judgment.
 Instead of a vague mandate to "escalate significant strategic decisions," the framework specifies quantitative triggers: resource commitments above a defined dollar threshold, initiatives requiring headcount beyond a cap, or experiments that touch regulated product areas.
 Everything below those triggers is within the edge authority's mandate.
 Everything above triggers a structured board review with a defined decision timeline — not an open-ended deliberation that converts urgency into committee work.